 Emergency Housing Vouchers

-The Emergency Housing Voucher (EHV) program provides critical housing support to some of our most vulnerable community members, including families at risk of homelessness and survivors of domestic violence.
-THA serves 115 households with this program, including 77 households with children.
+At THA, we have carefully evaluated the impact this loss of funding will create for the 115 households currently subsidized with EHV funds.
+The EHV program provides critical housing support to some of our most vulnerable community members, including families at risk of homelessness and survivors of domestic violence.

 Executive Orders